Multiple Endocrine Neoplasia, Type 2A (MEN 2A)

 Mutations in the RET proto-oncogene on chromosome 10 have been identified in MEN 2A, MEN 2B, and familial medullary thyroid carcinoma.
 The RET protein is a receptor tyrosine kinase; MEN 2A and familial medullary thyroid carcinoma mutations result in activation of certain intracellular pathways.

-Clinical features depend on the type of tumor present (see Table: Conditions Associated With MEN Syndromes).
+Clinical features depend on the type of tumor present (see table Conditions Associated With Multiple Endocrine Neoplasia Syndromes).

-Almost all patients have medullary thyroid carcinoma (MTC—see Medullary Carcinoma).
+Almost all patients have medullary thyroid carcinoma.
 The tumor usually develops during childhood and begins with thyroid parafollicular C-cell hyperplasia.
 Tumors are frequently multicentric.

-Pheochromocytomas that occur with MEN 2A (and 2B) usually produce epinephrine disproportionately to norepinephrine , in contrast to sporadic cases.
+Pheochromocytomas that occur with MEN 2A (and MEN 2B) usually produce epinephrine disproportionately to norepinephrine, in contrast to sporadic cases.

 Hypertensive crisis secondary to pheochromocytoma is a common manifestation.
 Hypertension in MEN 2A patients with pheochromocytoma is more often paroxysmal than sustained, in contrast to the usual sporadic case.
 Patients with pheochromocytomas may have paroxysmal palpitations, anxiety, headaches, or sweating; many are asymptomatic.

 Many cases are identified during screening of family members of known cases.
 MEN 2A should also be suspected in patients with bilateral pheochromocytoma or at least 2 of its characteristic endocrine manifestations.
 The diagnosis can be confirmed with genetic testing.
-Although only 25% of MTC cases are familial, genetic testing of people with apparent sporadic MTC should be considered if patients are < 35 yr, tumors are bilateral or multicentric, or a family history is suspected.
+Although only 25% of medullary thyroid carcinoma cases are familial, genetic testing of people with apparent sporadic medullary thyroid carcinoma should be considered if patients are < 35 years, tumors are bilateral or multicentric, or a family history is suspected; some experts recommend genetic testing for RET germline mutations in all patients with newly diagnosed medullary thyroid carcinoma (1).

-Hyperparathyroidism is diagnosed by hypercalcemia, hypophosphatemia, and increased parathyroid hormone level.
+Hyperparathyroidism is diagnosed by finding hypercalcemia, hypophosphatemia, and increased parathyroid hormone level.

-Once genetic testing identifies a child as having a RET mutation, prophylactic thyroidectomy is recommended when the child is ≤ 5 yr; MTC can be cured or prevented by early thyroidectomy.
+Once genetic testing identifies a child as having a RET mutation, prophylactic thyroidectomy is recommended.
+Depending on the particular mutation, prophylactic thyroidectomy as early as the first months of life may be indicated.
+MTC can be cured or prevented by early thyroidectomy.

-Most patients have medullary thyroid carcinoma, typically beginning in childhood.
+Most patients with multiple endocrine neoplasia, type 2A have medullary thyroid carcinoma, typically beginning in childhood.

 Other manifestations are those of hormone excess, particularly hypertension due to pheochromocytoma and hypercalcemia due to hyperparathyroidism.